 Portland's music mecca frequently presents free, in-store performances.
 See a show, then shop through countless titles.

 Time to dance in the street!
 Each year, bands take over Main Street and rock out for free.
 Most Wednesdays.

 Noon Tunes Concert Series

 Regional and local bands have laid down the funk at this free event for over 25 years.
-Most Tuesdays and Thursdays, July-August.
+Most Tuesdays, July-August.

 Oregon Zoo Summer Concerts